 SpeciesDetail

-CrappieThe crappie bite has slowed down.
-The increase in temperature has pushed them into deeper waters, so the deeper banks in the old river runs and gravel pits seem to be the most productive.
+CrappieThe crappie bite is slow.
+As mentioned with the Bass; expect that as the temperature decreases, the bite can improve.
+The deeper banks in the old river runs and gravel pits seem to be the most productive.
 Jigs and minnows are your best bait choices.
 Alternate between the two to increase the chances of a bite.

-CatfishThe catfish bite is starting to pick up with the rising water temperature.
+CatfishThe catfish bite is slow to fair.
+Some are biting along the channel and below the dam.
 Nightcrawlers, whole shad, and cut bait have been productive baits.
 Most anglers are using trotlines or jugs.
 Some anglers are starting to target catfish with rod-n-reel combos along the channel.
-There may be success with hand grabbing as well.

 Giant salvinia is a highly invasive aquatic plant found throughout the Tenn-Tom Waterway.
 It is critical that anglers visiting the lake clean their boats and boat trailers to reduce the possibility of transferring this plant to other water bodies.
 Giant salvinia is extremely difficult to eradicate once it becomes established.